muafzal/muafzal.github.io/research.md

 - Association mapping, Genomic prediction and evaluation of various traits of Einkorn

 - Establishment of sustainable breeding program for Emmer

-- MMFAIR - Mixed Models for Agriculture in R